Head of Product

 And in such a saturated landscape, products also have to be financially accessible to the average end user in addition to being elegant and easy-to-use.
 These are all the reasons why many SaaS companies that employ a product led growth strategy do so with a freemium model or free-trial period.

-But, creating great products and offering them for free isn’t the end of the road.
+But, creating great products and offering them for free isn’t the end of the road for any SaaS company.
 Like any new strategy, product led growth requires new ways to measure effectiveness and success.

 What product engagement metrics should you be tracking?

 To be successful with a product led growth strategy, tracking metrics is a must.
 Sure, this is true with any SaaS business, as the whole business model itself is built on retention.
-Without data, you don’t know which actions to take to improve your business.
+Without data and product led growth metrics, you don’t know which actions to take to improve your business.

 With product led growth specifically, though, two main metrics must be on your radar.
 They are: